mpampuch/git-notes/README.md

 ### Step 2. **Set Your Default Editor**

-If you don’t specify an editor, on Mac, Git uses the system default—like `vim`, which may be unfamiliar.
+If you don't specify an editor, on Mac, Git uses the system default—like `vim`, which may be unfamiliar.

 To use **Visual Studio Code**: